Medical School Admissions FAQs

 MCAT: All AUC applicants will need to take the MCAT entrance exam in order to be admitted to AUC.

-Undergraduate performance: Our Admissions Committee will look at an applicant’s prerequisite GPA and overall GPA.
+Undergraduate performance: Our Medical School Admissions Committee will look at an applicant’s prerequisite GPA and overall GPA.

 Pre-requisite coursework: Review full course prerequisites here.